skeetcha/5e-tools-homebrew/README.md

 # 5e-tools-homebrew

-A repository to hold homebrew classes for use with 5e.tools
+A repository to hold homebrew files for use with 5e.tools

+I either have created this homebrew material or have converted it into the 5e.tools format.

+All material is under the Open Game License unless otherwise specified.